g3492/vzborg/README.md

 ## Requirements
 You need a proxmox 5.x or 6.x server with a suitable BorgBackup package installed.

-If you are in proxmox 6.x you can install BorgBackup with:
+If you are running proxmox 6.x you can install BorgBackup with:

 `apt install borgbackup`

-If you are in proxmox 5.x you must enable stretch-backports repository:
+If you are running proxmox 5.x you must enable stretch-backports repository:

 `echo "deb http://ftp.debian.org/debian stretch-backports main" >>/etc/apt/sources.list`